cdl-geneseo/geneseo-dictionary/T/Third-Wheel.md

 # Third Wheel

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Third Wheel

 Created by  Unknown User (mr38) on Nov 02, 2020

 Adjective- Describes someone who is not wanted in a situation, especially with a couple.
 Your friend is really a third wheel on this date.
 (Rockwell, Q-T, 2020)